billbrod/spatial-frequency-preferences/README.md

 details.
 If you re-use some component of this project in an academic publication, see the [citing](#citation) section for how to credit us.

+> [!WARNING]
+> Over the summer of 2024, we discovered a bug in our consideration of all polar angle coordinates.
+This does not affect our results at all, but does mean that e.g., the original local orientation of the stimuli calculation was incorrect.
+See [notes for release v2.0.0](https://github.com/billbrod/spatial-frequency-preferences/releases/tag/v2.0.0) for details.
+>
+> This repo, as well as the associated datasets one OpenNeuro and OSF, have now been corrected.

 Table of Contents
 =================